 Additionally, if both parties to a divorce proceeding agree to have their request for divorce dismissed and they jointly request expungement of their divorce records, then Tennessee law permits expungement of all records pertaining to the divorce proceedings for an administrative fee of $50.00.

-- I want an attorney to expunge my record for me.
+10. I want an attorney to assess my expungement eligibility/expunge my record for me.
 Can I hire you?

 Yes.
-If you would like to hire an attorney, I (Daniel Horwitz) offer expungement services in Nashville for a small fee.
-Please click here for a list of services offered or email me at daniel@ExpungementNashville.com.
+If you would like to hire an attorney to handle your expungement, I (Daniel A. Horwitz) offer expungement services in Nashville for a small fee.
+Please click here or complete the order form below to purchase an expungement evaluation and review a list of services offered.